 Exempt from the quarantine regulations

 Quarantine restrictions for entry into Germany to be relaxed.
-Iceland, Norway, Liechtenstein and Switzerland are also exempt from the quarantine regulations, making travel to neighboring countries much easier.
+Iceland, Norway, Liechtenstein and Switzerland are also exempt from the quarantine regulations, making travel to neighbouring countries much easier.

 DW – 29 May, 2020